kdrag0n/freqbench/README.md

 Once you have a full energy model generated, pick out the parts you need and incorporate them into your SoC device tree.
 In general, kernels 4.19 need `capacity-dmips-mhz`, while older kernels need `efficiency` when it comes to the contents of the CPU sections.

+If you have an existing energy model that you want to use for idle and cluster costs, add it as an argument.

-Example usage: `./legacy_em.py results.json cap/power`
+Example usage: `./legacy_em.py results.json cap/power old_model.dtsi`

 ### Simplified energy model